What is the best protein shake for breakfast?

-Is a protein shake a good breakfast?
+Is a protein shake good for breakfast?

 A protein shake can be a great breakfast, as long as it is nutritionally balanced.
 This means that it contains healthy fats and complex carbohydrates in addition to protein.
-Not all protein shakes meet these conditions, so it is important that you choose the right recipe or read the ingredient list when buying supplements.
+Not all protein shakes meet these conditions, so it is important that you choose the right recipe or read the ingredient list when buying protein supplements.

 How to make a high protein breakfast shake.

 There are two types of protein shakes, ready-to-drink (store-bought) shakes, and shakes made at home with a blender or shaker bottle.
 Homemade shakes can be made with ingredients you may already have in your kitchen, or with protein powder.
 Protein powder can be mixed with milk or water, or added to smoothies.
-I highly recommend that you make a protein shake from scratch or with protein powder because ready-to-drink protein shakes are full of emulsifiers, stabilizers, and thickeners.
+I highly recommend that you make a breakfast protein shake from scratch or with protein powder because ready-to-drink protein shakes are full of emulsifiers, stabilizers, and thickeners.
 Ingredients like these improve characteristics like shelf stability, but are hard to digest and can cause uncomfortable side effects (more about this later).
 Making your own protein shake, on the other hand, is much more gut-friendly.
 Again, if you want to take the gut-friendly route and make your own protein shake, you have two options: make a smoothie from scratch, or use protein powder.
 Let us start with the first option.